 People who experience this type of headache can often also experience migraine without aura.

-Although it is important to distinguish these types in Western medicine practice, in Chinese medicine a different system of diagnosis is used and therefore distinguishing clearly between Western descriptions of headache types is not as important when it comes to planning treatment.
+Although it is important to distinguish these types in Western medicine practice, in Chinese medicine and acupuncture, a different system of diagnosis is used and therefore distinguishing clearly between Western descriptions of headache types is not as important when it comes to planning treatment.